axelarnetwork/test-webdocs/docs/roles/node/join.md

 :::tip

 These instructions syncronize your Axelar node quickly by downloading a recent snapshot of the blockchain.
-If instead you prefer to syncronize your Axelar node using the Axelar peer-to-peer network then see [Join the Axelar network for the first time (genesis sync)](setup/join-genesis.md)
+If instead you prefer to syncronize your Axelar node using the Axelar peer-to-peer network then see [Genesis sync](setup/join-genesis)

 :::